soaglobalguides/soaglobalguides.github.io/docs/2021-08-03-your-filename.md

 ## Qualifying

-Guilds qualify for Colosseum Sin through their performance across the two preceding Gran Colosseums.
+Guilds qualify for Colosseum Sin tournaments through their performance across the two preceding Gran Colosseums.

 Gran Colosseum performance in this case is calculated by way of two metrics: Sin Points and Lifeforce.
 Sin Points are calculated based on a flat amount given depending on a guild's Gran Colosseum league placement, with 5,000 points awarded for League 1 and none for League 2, as well as a guild's overall placement in Gran Colosseum, according to the following tables: